Home AI/ML Graph Attention Networks (GAT) Explained: A Complete Guide

 Early stopping patience 10-50 20 Monitor validation loss.
 GATs converge within 200-300 epochs.

-When to Use GAT vs Alternatives
+When to Use GAT and When to Use Alternatives

 Use GAT when:

-• The task benefits from dynamic, feature-dependent aggregation
+• the task benefits from dynamic, feature-dependent aggregation.

 Use GCN when:

-• You need a fast, simple baseline
+• a fast and simple baseline is required;

-• Computational budget is very tight
+• the computational budget is very tight.

 Use GraphSAGE when: